Compositional equivalences based on Open pNets: Background and notations

 We let $e_i$ range over expressions ($e_i\in\AlgE$), $a$ range over action labels, $\symb{op}$ be operators, and $x_i$ and $y_i$ range over variable names.

-We distinguish two kinds of parameterised actions: one that distinguishes input variables and one that does not.
+We define two kinds of parameterised actions.
+The first kind distinguishes input variables and the second kind does not.
 We first define the set of actions that distinguish input variables, they will be used in the definition of \pLTS\ below:

 The \emph{input variables} in an action term are those marked with a $\symb{?}$.
-We additionally suppose that each input variable does not appear somewhere else in the same action term: $p_i=?x\Rightarrow\forall j\neq i.\, x\notin \vars(p_j)$.
+We additionally impose that each input variable does not appear somewhere else in the same action term: $p_i=?x\Rightarrow\forall j\neq i.\, x\notin \vars(p_j)$.
 We define $iv(t)$ as the set of input variables of a term $t$ (without the '?' marker).
-Action algebras can encode naturally usual point-to-point message passing calculi (using $a(?x_1,...,?x_n)$ for inputs, $a(v_1,..,v_n)$ for outputs), but it also allows for more general synchronisation mechanisms, like gate negociation in Lotos, or broadcast communications.
+Action algebras can encode naturally usual point-to-point message passing calculi (using $a(?x_1,...,?x_n)$ for inputs, $a(v_1,..,v_n)$ for outputs), but it also allows for more general synchronisation mechanisms, like gate negotiation in Lotos, or broadcast communications.

 The set of actions that do not distinguish input variables is denoted $\AlgAS$, it will be used in synchronisation vectors of pNets: